Letters

 Since all in this defiled land have unresolved negative karma awaiting to ripen, our collective and individual karma can manifest through nature’s wrath.
 This is why we aspire to reach Amituofo’s (Amitabha Buddha) Pure Land, where there are no supporting conditions for any suffering to arise.
 In his Pure Land, there are only peaceful and blissful conditions that support our swift growth in compassion and wisdom for personal liberation, and for guiding others to liberation too.

-In the Buddhist teachings, disasters with great waters (大水) are metaphorically linked to the flooding of overwhelming greed, with great fires (大火) linked to the burning of fierce hatred, with hurricanes and typhoons linked to the blowing of the ‘black winds’ (黑风) of delusion that obscure clarity of vision.
+In the Buddhist teachings, disasters with great waters (大水) are metaphorically linked to the flooding of overwhelming greed, with great fires (大火) linked to the burning of fierce hatred, the heat of rage, with hurricanes and typhoons linked to the blowing of the ‘black winds’ (黑风) of murky swirling delusion that obscure clarity of vision.
 Just as these Three Poisons of greed, hatred and delusion are intertwined, they can be mixed to have cross-manifestations during environmental disasters too.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.